nyangweso-rodgers/databases-and-messaging-services/04-Working-with-Apache-Kafka/01-Setting-up-Kafka-on-Docker/Readme.md

   4. **Listener Names**: Optionally, you can also specify a listener name, which allows you to differentiate between listeners when configuring security settings or client connections.

 - **Examples**:
+  1. `KAFKA_LISTENERS`
+     - is a comma-separated list of listeners and the host/IP and port to which Kafka binds to for listening.
+For more complex networking, this might be an IP address associated with a given network interface on a machine.
+The default is 0.0.0.0, which means listening on all interfaces.
-  1. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:29092`
+  2. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:29092`
      - This configuration advertises a single listener using the `PLAINTEXT` protocol on port `29092`.
      - The hostname used is "`kafka`," which likely refers to the container name for the `Kafka` broker service in a `docker-compose.yml`.
      - This setup exposes the broker only internally within the Docker network.
      - Why?
 This might be suitable for a simple setup where all components (`Zookeeper`, `Schema Registry`, `Kafka UI`) reside within the same Docker network and use the container name for discovery.
-  2. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:29092,PLAINTEXT_HOST://localhost:9101`
+  3. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://kafka:29092,PLAINTEXT_HOST://localhost:9101`
      - This configuration advertises two listeners
        - `PLAINTEXT` on port `29092` with hostname "`kafka`" (internal).
        - `PLAINTEXT` on port `9101` with hostname "`localhost`" (external)
      - This setup exposes an internal listener for components within the Docker network and an external listener accessible from the host machine (assuming Docker is running on the host).
      - Why?
 This allows external **producers** and **consumers** to send messages to the broker using "`localhost:9101`".
 Internal components can still use "`kafka:29092`".
-  3. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://localhost:9101,PLAINTEXT_INTERNAL://kafka:29092`
+  4. `KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://localhost:9101,PLAINTEXT_INTERNAL://kafka:29092`
      - This configuration prioritizes the external listener.
 It advertises:
        - `PLAINTEXT` on port `9101` with hostname "`localhost`" (external)
        - `PLAINTEXT` on port `29092` with a custom name "`kafka`" (internal, might not be discoverable by other services).